- Why WordPress?

 Support And Documentation

-I cannot emphasize more how important having good support and documentation is.
-Most free themes lack in this area but the premium themes usually have both great documentation and support when you have a question about how to do something with their theme.
+I cannot emphasize more how important having proper support and documentation is.
+Most free themes lack in this area, but the premium themes usually have both great documentation and support when you have a question about how to do something with their theme.

 How To Install A WordPress Theme On Your Church Website

-Here are some suggestions of themes you can use when building a church website using WordPress.
+Here are some suggestions for themes you can use when building a church website using WordPress.

 Free WordPress Church Themes

 Premium themes will cost you anywhere from $25.00 to $90.00, but in my opinion, they are well worth it.
 With documentation and videos available, along with support teams, you will get your money’s worth.